 - Works well in sand

 Sand Anchors For Pontoon Boats Buying Considerations

 When you are looking to purchase a sand anchor for your pontoon boat, you should consider multiple factors, including whether or not you want an anchor that works well only for sand.
 Also, consider whether you will be retrieving the anchor automatically or manually, this may or may not include the use of a winch.

 If you frequently boat in only sandy conditions, some anchors will work better than others.
-If, however, you frequently take your pontoon boat in rocky, muddy, or gravely conditions, you may want a single anchor that will work in all conditions, rather than an anchor that works in sand only.
+If, however, you frequently take your pontoon boat in rocky, muddy, or gravely conditions, you may want a single anchor that will work in all conditions, rather than an anchor that works in the sand only.

 You will also want to consider your own physical limitations.
 If you have arthritis or other conditions that may make turning a mechanism difficult, an auger anchor may not be your best option.

-Some anchors are designed to sink deep in to sand and mud, and require a wench to properly raise the anchor.
+Some anchors are designed to sink deep into sand and mud, and require a wench to properly raise the anchor.
 You will want to consider whether or not your boat has a wench before purchasing such an anchor, or whether or not you want to purchase one.
-You don’t want to be stuck anchored in the middle of a lake without the physical strength to lift your anchor from very sandy or muddy conditions, and some anchors are designed to dig deep in to these conditions.
+You don’t want to be stuck anchored in the middle of a lake without the physical strength to lift your anchor from very sandy or muddy conditions, and some anchors are designed to dig deep into these conditions.

 Collapsible or Take-Apart Anchors

 Collapsible and take-apart anchors are great options for limited storage conditions, but consider durability when purchasing these types of anchors.

 Remember that the more you take apart an anchor, or the more you screw in and screw out a set of bolts, the more wear-and-tear this will place on the moving parts of your anchor.